-Combined Sewer Outfalls Combined sewer outfalls are points where wastewater and storm water from a combined sewer system are discharged directly into surface waters.
-Generally, these discharges occur without prior treatment during periods of heavy precipitation or snow melt.
-In the BOA, storm water is carried from streets and properties and wastewater is carried directly into the Niagara River through the combined sewer system.
+Combined Sewer Outfalls are points where wastewater and storm water from a combined sewer system are discharged directly into surface waters.
+These discharges generally occur without prior treatment during periods of heavy precipitation or snow melt.
+In the BOA, storm water and wastewater are carried directly into Scajaguada Creek and the Niagara River through the combined sewer system.
 CSO outfalls 057, 058 and 059 are located along Scajaguada Creek in the central portion of the BOA.
 CSO 057 is located near the Niagara Street/Scajaguada Expressway interchange.
 CSO 058 is located along a closed portion of West Ave near its intersection with the Jesse Kregal Pathway.
 CSO 059 is located west of Dart Street, behind the former Contract Pharmaceuticals plant.
-Currently available data documents that the CSO 058 sewershed covers 30.3 acres and s wholly within the BOA.
+Currently available data documents that the CSO 058 sewershed covers 30.3 acres and is wholly within the BOA.

 Numerous CSOs are located immediately west of the BOA, along the Niagara River.
 These include 003, 004, 005, 006, 007, 008, 009, 054, 055, 061 and 062.
-Other CSOs are associated with the wastewater treatment plant on Bird Island, Available data documents that CSO 055. which outfalls at the mouth of Cornelius Creek. has a sewershed that covers 4,195.1 acres, and produces 814 MG of Predicted Annual Total Overflow Volume, representing the most CSO discharge volume in the Buffalo Sewer Authority (BSA) system, comprising 20.9% of the total system overflow volume.
-Efforts have been undertaken over the past decade to improve water quality by reducing or eliminating combined sewer overflows.
+Other CSOs are associated with the wastewater treatment plant on Bird Island, CSO 055, which outfalls at the mouth of Cornelius Creek, has a sewershed that covers 4,195 acres and produces 814 MG of Predicted Annual Total Overflow Volume.
+This represents 21 percent of the total system volume, and is the highest discharge location in the system.
+Efforts have been made over the past decade to improve water quality by reducing or eliminating combined sewer overflows.
 Through its Long-Term Control Plan, the BSA has been actively identifying project opportunities to abate CSOs.
 In addition to traditional grey infrastructure storm water/sanitary sewer pipe separations, proposed projects include a host of green infrastructure initiatives.

-Interceptor Sewers There are no significant interceptor sewers traversing the BOA study area.
-However, an adjacent large (seven-foot diameter) interceptor sewer is located along the Interstate 190 corridor from Black Rock Harbor south to the Bird Island Wastewater Treatment Plant.
+There are no significant interceptor sewers traversing the BOA study area.
+However, an adjacent large (seven-foot diameter) interceptor sewer is located along the Interstate 190 corridor from Black Rock Harbor south to the Bird

+Island Wastewater Treatment Plant.
 Although this interceptor receives nearly all the sanitary flows from the study area, this sewer only cuts through a small portion of the southern corner of the BOA near the terminus of Scajaquada Creek.

-Pump Stations There are no pump stations located within the BOA.
+There are no pump stations located within the BOA.
 All sewers maintain positive gravity flow south to the treatment plant on Bird Island.

+Storm Sewer

-Storm Sewer The BOA storm sewer system is comprised primarily of combined sewers, combined sewer overflow sewers and storm sewer outfalls.
+The storm sewer system is comprised primarily of combined sewers, combined sewer overflow sewers and storm sewer outfalls.
 Storm sewers are managed by the Buffalo Sewer Authority, which has adopted a storm water management plan pursuant to New York State and Federal requirements.
-[Map 3.5]
+[Map 4.5]